|

 And what is that?

 Notice what happens when this question is asked.
 Does the thinking mind instantly kick in looking for the answer?
 Does thought begin searching the spiritual (or scientific, or psychological) files?
 "This is all Consciousness," we might think.
-Or, "This is pure awareness," or "This is brain activity," or "This is my living room," or "This is text on a web site," or "This is Intelligence Energy vibrating into different patterns," or "This is a dream," or "This is the phenomenal manifestation and I am pure neumonom."
+Or, "This is pure awareness," or "This is brain activity," or "This is my living room," or "This is text on a web site," or "This is Intelligence Energy vibrating into different patterns," or "This is a dream," or "This is the phenomenal manifestation and I am pure noumenon."

-Can all words, labels, concepts, ideas, and beliefs be allowed to fall away (not forever and ever, but right now)?
+For one moment, can all words, labels, concepts, ideas, and beliefs be allowed to fall away (not forever and ever, but right now)?
 If they are let go, then what remains?

-Is the thinking mind looking for something (an experience, a particular sensation, the right conceptual understanding, the absence of something, or whatever it might be)?
+Is the thinking mind looking for something that remains (an experience, a particular sensation, the right conceptual understanding, the absence of something, or whatever it might be)?
 Can that seeking activity be seen through and allowed to drop away?
 Can there be a simple resting in what actually remains -- this that is utterly inconceivable and yet totally obvious and impossible to avoid?
 Seeing, hearing, awaring, breathing -- simply this.
 Not the words, but the actuality.
 (And if the mind is now trying to banish words and thoughts in order to achieve some imagined non-conceptual purity, can that effort also be seen for what it is?
 Nothing needs to be banished, not even this effort!
-It's all one indivisible flowing whole -- this ever-changing appearance that always happens in this omnipresent Here and Now).
+It's all one indivisible flowing whole -- this ever-changing appearance that always happens Here and Now).

-What is being pointed to is not something you can formulate and take hold of and possess.
+What is being pointed to on this web site is not something you can formulate and take hold of and possess.
 Zen, Advaita, Dzogchen, Taoism, meditative inquiry, the power of now, presence-awareness, radical non-duality -- many names have been given to this aliveness.
 The danger in names is that they so easily solidify, codify, and deaden into dogma.
 Next thing we know, we have priests, scriptures, lineages, doctrines, holy wars, blogs - right ways and wrong ways.
 You may consider yourself a free-thinking, anti-authoritarian type, but this tendency toward dogmatism, fundamentalism, and authoritarianism can take subtler and subtler forms.
 It's easier to see it "out there" than it is to see it in oneself.
 Faced with uncertainty and insecurity, we want answers and reassurance.
 It's easy to slide into believing something, and then into identifying with those beliefs, and then into defending them to the death (literally or metaphorically).
 Belief is always shadowed by doubt.
 Let go of everything that can be doubted, and see what remains.
 What is beyond doubt takes no effort to maintain.

 In some spiritual circles, there is considerable preoccupation with having a big bang awakening, imagined to be some line in the sand that "you" cross, after which the mirage of encapsulation is forever, irrevocably ended, and after which "you" are a liberated sage at last!
 Among so-called seekers, there is often great fascination with teachers, sages, and gurus who have supposedly crossed that mythical line.
 Everyone wants to hear their story.
 And above all, we want to know how this same wonderful thing can happen to me!
 Is it possible to see that this is the same old story about me?
 There may be people (but only ever in the dream-like movie of waking life) who have had all kinds of amazing experiences, but enlightenment is the end of the one who cares about being enlightened or unenlightened.
 It is the realization that there is not, and there has never been a separate person to get enlightened.
 And however many times the mirage of encapsulation appears, it is always only a mirage.
 And it isn't "me" who wakes up from this mirage because "me" is the mirage!
 In fact, it isn't "me" who does anything.

 As "you" are reading these words right now, little markings appearing on this page in various combinations are being seen and instantly translated into meaning.
-Is there someone doing this remarkable activity, overseeing all these elaborate optical and neurological processes, or is it all happening automatically, on its own?
+Is there someone doing this remarkable activity, overseeing all these elaborate optical and neurological processes, or is it all happening automatically on its own?
 We say, "I" am reading, "I" am seeing, "I" am hearing, "I" am thinking, "I" stopped smoking, "I" overate.
 But what exactly is that "I"?
 Do "you" really know (or control) what "your" next thought or "your" next action will be?

 Right here, there is the ability to put attention on your left foot and wiggle your toes.
 But how does all that actually happen and what initiates it?
 Where do will and intention come from?
 Once the mind tries to capture this happening in words, it instantly creates the mirage of duality.
 Suddenly we are apparently lost in imaginary problems and conundrums: Do I have free will?
 If so, why do I do things I don't want to do?
 How can I change?
 What should I do?
 Can I do anything?
 Do I exist?